visible/visible/README.md

 # Visible

-Visible is a tool-chain that helps developers to build websites in the perspective of accessibility.
+Visible is a tool-chain that helps developers to build better websites from the perspective of accessibility.

 ![Visible ― Web Accessibility, Validate & Fix](https://i.imgur.com/biUgesU.png)